xWink/farever-mods/README.md

 ![Better Mod Settings displaying checkboxes, a slider, hotkeys, tab pagination, and vertical scrolling](docs/images/better-mod-settings.png)

+## Installation

+Download the mod with Vortex on [NexusMods](https://www.nexusmods.com/farever/mods/10).

-## How to make a mod compatible with Better Mod Settings
+## For developers: How to make a mod compatible with Better Mod Settings

 A compatible mod needs: